EliAndrewC/l7r/rules/04-schools.md

 Your successful or unsuccessful parries give you a temporary void point.

 **First Dan:**
-Roll one extra die on parry, double attack, and wound check rolls.
+Roll one extra die on parry, double attack, and wound checks.

 **Second Dan:**
 You get a free raise on parry rolls.